JustinD85/Study_Tool_FE/README.md

-# Learn Various Topics while fishing!
+# Learn Various Topics while Fishing!

 ## Create an Account
 ## Browse the word/definitions in the Training Tab!